 A good day is a day when I have created something at work that makes me feel emotional in some way, and then at home, the family can make it through the evening without getting too emotional.
-Peter Burger, on website Ngāi Tahu
+Peter Burger on website Ngāi Tahu, July 2013

 Rachel Lang and Gavin Strawhan created Go Girls out of a desire for an upbeat show about "people who liked each other".
 Audiences liked the characters too: the show ran five seasons, after introducing us to a group of 20-something friends, each aiming to make a major life-change in the next year.
 Over five series various romantic adventures ensued, and the core cast of Anna Hutchison, Alix Bushnell, Bronwyn Turei, Jay Ryan and Matt Whelan were joined by others — before finally departing altogether, with one final season revolving around a new cast of wanna bes.